cibolabs/pixeldriller/doc/source/developer_guide.rst

 Where and what to drill
 ~~~~~~~~~~~~~~~~~~~~~~~

-A ``Survey Point`` determines the location of the pixels within an image to
+A :class:`Survey Point <pixdrill.drillpoints.Point>` determines the location
+of the pixels within an image to extract.
-extract.

-For ``Image Items``, the user supplies the paths or URLs to the images
+For :class:`Image Items <pixdrill.drill.ImageItem>`, the user supplies the
+paths or URLs to the images they want drilled.
-they want drilled.
-The ``Survey Point`` date is not used.
+The :class:`Survey Point's <pixdrill.drillpoints.Point>` date is not used.

-For ``STAC Items``, Pixel Driller uses the images returned from the search
+For :class:`STAC Items <pystac:pystac.Item>`, ``Pixel Driller`` uses the images
-of a ``STAC Catalogue`` using the user-supplied parameters, including:
+returned from the search of a ``STAC Catalogue`` using the user-supplied
+parameters, including:

 - the ``STAC Catalogue`` and *collections* specified
-- the locations of the ``Survey Points``
+- the locations of the :class:`Survey Points <pixdrill.drillpoints.Point>`
-- the image acquisition-window for each ``Survey Point``
+- the image acquisition-window for each
+  :class:`Survey Point <pixdrill.drillpoints.Point>`

 Drilling
 ~~~~~~~~~

-The ``drill`` module contains functions for drilling or creating the ``Driller`` objects to do so.
-A ``Driller`` is an instance of the ``drillpoints.ItemDriller`` class.
-A ``Driller`` contains:
+The :mod:`pixdrill.drill` module contains functions for drilling or creating the :class:`Driller <pixdrill.drillpoints.ItemDriller>` objects to do so.
+A :class:`Driller <pixdrill.drillpoints.ItemDriller>` contains:

-- a collection of ``Survey Points`` that intersect the ``Item``
+- a collection of :class:`Survey Points <pixdrill.drillpoints.Point>`
+  that intersect the ``Item``
-- a function for reading the pixel data for every point from its ``Item's`` images
+- a function for reading the pixel data for every :class:`~pixdrill.drillpoints.Point` from its ``Item's`` images
-- a function for calculating the statistics for every point
+- a function for calculating the statistics for every :class:`~pixdrill.drillpoints.Point`

+:class:`Driller <pixdrill.drillpoints.ItemDriller>`
-``Driller`` delegates the responsibility of reading the pixels from an image to an ``Image Reader`` object.
-It also delegates responsibility for computing statistics to each ``Point's`` associated ``Survey Stats`` object, which is an instance of ``drillstats.PointStats``.
-As such, ``Drillers`` indirectly populate the each point's survey statistics.
+delegates the responsibility of reading the pixels from an image to an :class:`Image Reader <pixdrill.image_reader.ImageReader>` object.
+It also delegates responsibility for computing statistics to each :class:`Point's <~pixdrill.drillpoints.Point>` :class:`Survey Stats <pixdrill.drillstats.PointStats>` object.
+Thus :class:`Drillers <pixdrill.drillpoints.ItemDriller>` indirectly populate
+each :class:`Point's <~pixdrill.drillpoints.Point>` survey statistics.

 Statistics
 ~~~~~~~~~~

-Each ``Survey Point`` stores its pixel data and statistics in a
+Each :class:`<~pixdrill.drillpoints.Point>` stores its pixel data and
-``Survey Stats`` object, which is an instance of ``drillstats.PointStats``.
+statistics in a :class:`pixdrill.drillstats.PointStats` object.
-A Point might intersect multiple Items, so the ``Survey Stats`` object
+A Point might intersect multiple ``Items``, so the
-stores the pixel data and statistics for every Item.
+:class:`pixdrill.drillstats.PointStats` object stores the pixel data and
+statistics for every Item.

 Pixel data and statistics are stored in the ``PointStats.item_stats``
-dictionary, keyed by the Item's ID.
+dictionary, keyed by the ``Item's`` ID.
 Each item in the dictionary is
 another dictionary containing elements for:

 - the _raw_ pixel data, a :ref:`masked array <numpy:maskedarray>`
 - information about the array of pixels read from the image, an instance
-  of ``image_reader.ArrayInfo``
+  of :class:`pixdrill.image_reader.ArrayInfo``
 - the statistics, the data type of which is that returned from the function
   used to compute the statistic

 **Standard statistics**

-The ``pixdrill.drillstats`` module contains built-in functions for computing
+The :mod:`pixdrill.drillstats` module contains built-in functions for computing
 a suite of standard statistics.
 These functions take a list of
-``numpy.ma.masked_array`` arrays.
-Each is a 3D array containing the pixels
+:ref:`masked arrays <numpy:maskedarray>` Each is a 3D array containing the
-extracted for a Point for one image.
-The functions assume that each image
+pixels extracted for a :class:`~pixdrill.drillpoints.Point`` for one image.
-contains only one band, thus the shape of each array passed to the built-in
+The functions assume that each image contains only one band, thus the shape
-functions must be (1, nrows, ncols).
+of each array passed to the built-in functions must be ``(1, nrows, ncols)``.

-For an ImageItem, the array list passed to a built-in function contains only
+For an :class:`~pixdrill.drill.ImageItem`, the array list passed to a
-one array.
-For a STAC Item, the list will contain an array for each
+built-in function contains only one array.
+For a
+:class:`pystac:pystac.Item` the list will contain an array for each
-Item asset.
+:class:`pystac:pystac.Asset`.

 **User statistics**